stephbuon/democracy-lab/README.md

 For an entire script to access

-> Warning: There is a LOT of data on Box.
+> Warning: a lot of data lives on Box.
 It is highly advised to JUST sync the folders you want to access.
 You can (enter).

 Code example in Python: